 City Hall planning officers subjected the plans to their own viability testing before giving them a green light and concluded that they offered the maximum level of affordable homes that could be achieved at the current time.
 This followed revisions to the scheme designed to meet the Mayor’s concerns about the level of affordable homes previously offered.

 The Shopping Centre was hailed as a retail breakthrough when opened in 1965, but soon fell into disrepair and “has only ever been partially occupied,” according to research by academic Ben Campkin.
-It is variously regard as an eyesore and a as valued local landmark.
+It is variously regard as an eyesore and as a valued local landmark.

 Many of its present traders and others in railway arch units to its rear are of Latin American descent, reflecting a significant section of the local population.
 The plans contain a “relocation strategy” for these and other centre retailers, which includes funds to meet costs and new spaces to be let at 40 per cent of local market rates for a five year period and 75 per cent for the next ten.
 A bingo hall at the top of the building will not be replaced.
 The campaigners say they are dissatisfied with these provisions and that the plans threaten the diversity of the area’s population.